Nano-DNA-Studios/obsidian-visual-agile-plugin/README.md

-# Obsidian Visual Agile Plugin
+# Visual Agile Plugin
-The Obsidian Agile Plugin is used to replicate Jira Task tracking and management within the Obsidian Markdown Editor.
+The Agile Plugin is used to replicate Jira Task tracking and management within the Markdown Editor.

 Tasks are organized under Epics and Stories to better Categorize them and come with a custom Markdown Processor to Display them.